-- 1 Ensure that you follow the Safety instructions. - 2 Ensure that your work surface is flat and clean to prevent the computer cover from being scratched. - 3 Ensure you follow the Turning off your computer. - 4 Disconnect all network cables from the computer.
+- 1 Ensure that you follow the Safety Instruction. - 2 Ensure that your work surface is flat and clean to prevent the computer cover from being scratched. - 3 Turn off your computer. - 4 Disconnect all network cables from the computer.

 CAUTION: To disconnect a network cable, first unplug the cable from your computer and then unplug the cable from the network device.